 “Never tell people how to do things.
 Tell them what to do and they will surprise you with their ingenuity” George Patton

-and we can start to utilise various tools on delivering Environmental Land Management schemes and employing farm innovation grants in all their guises.
-As farmers restore ‘ghost ponds’ on farmland, wildfowlers protect marshes from pollution and foresters plant alder trees in wet areas.
+Apply this ethos to the COP 15 Target 10 on agriculture: “biodiversity friendly practices, such as sustainable intensification, agroecological and other innovative approaches…” (see whole para below) and we can start to utilise various tools on delivering a whole range of Environmental Land Management schemes.
+Including employing farm innovation grants in all their guises for farmers to restore ‘ghost ponds’ on farmland, wildfowlers protect marshland from pollution and foresters plant alder trees in wet areas.

-Target 10 – agri, aqua, forestry tools
+Target 10 – agri tools

 “It is better to debate a question without settling it than to settle a question without debating it”